ClassOutside/AI-Deck-Generator-For-Anki/README.md

 - [VOICEVOX](https://voicevox.hiroshiba.jp/) is used as the text-to-speech engine for generating Japanese audio from the processed text.
 - VOICEVOX must be **downloaded and installed separately**.
 - You can download VOICEVOX and find installation instructions at the official site: [VOICEVOX Downloads](https://voicevox.hiroshiba.jp/)
+- OR you can download the VOICEVOX engine directly from the Github release: [VOICEVOX ENGINE RELEASES](https://github.com/VOICEVOX/voicevox_engine/releases)

 ## Estimating Costs